 Student housing is organized and arranged by the IKI program.

-Spring in Vienna is a program that offers students the opportunity to learn and practice German in native surrounding.
-They learn German at the INTERNATIONALES KULTUR INSTITUT (IKI), a highly regarded institution hat offers course in German language and culture.
+SPRING IN VIENNA is a program that offers students the opportunity to learn and practice German in a native surrounding.
+They learn German at the Internationales Kultur Institut (IKI), a highly regarded institution hat offers course in German language and culture.
 Students earn 10 credits in intensive language courses taken at IKI.

 IKI courses are based on the international standards as set out by the Council of Europe.
 They aim at understanding, speaking, reading and writing German with the emphasis on communication and correct use of grammar and vocabulary.
 Language courses range from A1 to C2 on the European framework of references.

 German 399: Arts & Cultural History (3 credits)